-In this brain-friendly guide, you'll study and quickly grasp following concepts:
+In this brain-friendly guide, you'll study and quickly grasp the following concepts:

 So, load your brain with these important concepts!
 After completing all the topics, try solving the following questions and you will easily score full marks from this unit.
 Answers to these questions are given in the end.
 You can verify your answers and check your level of understanding.

-The knowledge of matrices and determinants applies to several branches of science, as well as different mathematical discipline.
+The knowledge of matrices and determinants applies to several branches of science, as well as different mathematical disciplines.
 Matrices are one of the most powerful tools in mathematics.
 It simplifies our work to a great extent when compared with other direct methods.
-The transformation of concept of matrices results in obtaining compact and simple methods of solving system of linear equations.
+The transformation of the concept of matrices results in obtaining compact and simple methods of solving systems of linear equations.

-We use Matrices not only for the representation of the coefficients in system of linear equations, but it’s uses far exceeds.
+We use Matrices not only for the representation of the coefficients in a system of linear equations but it’s using far exceeds.

 The notation and operations of Matrices are used in electronic spreadsheet programs for personal computer, which can be further used in different areas of business and science like budgeting, sales projection, cost estimation, analyzing the results of an experiment etc.